 Sailing trips in Europe can feel a bit like you’ve stumbled into a Bridget Bardot movie: sleepy Italian hamlets perched on limestone cliffs, the sun-drenched glitz of the Cote d’Azur, lazing the day away on deck with a handful of Grecian olives.
-It’s one of the best ways to explore the continent, although you are faced with some tough decisions: spend the afternoon snorkelling that secluded cove, or sail Croatia’s favourite archipelago?
+It’s one of the best ways to explore the continent, although you are faced with some tough decisions: spend the afternoon snorkeling that secluded cove, or sail Croatia’s favorite archipelago?
 Indulge in a family-run taverna banquet, or burn the calories on a bike ride through the hinterland?
 To take that evening cocktail before or after Santorini’s marmalade sunset?
 Ah, decisions, decisions…

 Our Europe sailing tours